-- 91. The Authority may establish or dissolve any Committee for such purpose as it considers appropriate.
-It will determine the powers of any such Committee. - 92.
-Chairs of Committees will be appointed by the Authority for a set term which does not exceed the Member's remaining tenure.
-This appointment will be reaffirmed at Authority annual meeting.
+89. The Board may establish or dissolve any Committee for such purpose as it considers appropriate.
+It will determine the powers of any such Committee.

+- 90. Chairs of Committees will be appointed by the Board for a set term which does not exceed the Member's remaining tenure.
+This appointment will be reaffirmed annually.
 The appointment of Committee Chairs will take place as the need arises.
-Committees shall determine the Membership of any working parties they may establish. - 93.
-In the event of there being a vacancy in a Committee Chair, the Chair of the Authority will propose and the Authority will appoint a new Chair at the next meeting of Authority.
-The Chair of the Authority is authorised to appoint an interim Chair in cases of urgency. - 94.
-The frequency of Committee meetings will be defined in the Terms of Reference, which must be agreed by the Authority.

-95. The Authority will keep under review the structure and remit of its Committees.
-The current Committee structure and the Terms of Reference for each Committee are set out at Annex 2, Appendices 4 and 5.
+Committees shall determine the Membership of any working parties they may establish. - 91.
+In the event of there being a vacancy in a Committee Chair, the Chair of the Board will propose, and the Board will appoint a new Chair at its next meeting.
+The Chair of the Board is authorised to appoint an interim Chair in cases of urgency. - 92.
+The frequency of Committee meetings will be defined in the Terms of Reference, which must be agreed by the Board. - 93.
+The Board will keep under review the structure and remit of its Committees.
+The current Committee structure and the Terms of Reference for each Committee are set out at Annex 2, Appendix 4 and Appendix 5.